-The total number of cervical vertebrae in Zhejiangopterus is not clear: Cai and Wei (1994) imply that there are seven, and their illustrations (figures 5, 6) indicate that in at least one specimen the vertebral column is complete.
-However, at least some azhdarchids seem to have have nine cervical vertebrae (e.g., Phosphatodraco, Pereda Suberbiola et al., 2003), although the ninth "cervical" bears a long vertically oriented rib and must have contributed to the length of the torso rather than the neck.
+although the ninth "cervical" bears a long vertically oriented rib and must have contributed to the length of the torso rather than the neck.
 Bearing this in mind, the total neck length of Arambourgiania may have somewhat exceeded 3.0 m.
-In azhdarchids, C8 may be between 20% and 50% the length of C5 (Pereda Suberbiola et al., 2003, p.
+In azhdarchids, C8 may be between 20% and 50% the length of C5 (Pereda-Suberbiola et al., 2003, p.
 86), which might amount to 16-39 cm in Arambourgiania.

-Another azhdarchid, Hatzegopteryx thambema Buffetaut et al., 2002a, may have been even larger than Arambourgiania, but no cervical material is known.
-Since its skull was much more robust that those of other azhdarchids (Buffetaut et al., 2002a, p.
+Another azhdarchid, Hatzegopteryx thambema Buffetaut, Grigorescu & Csiki (2002), may have been even larger than Arambourgiania, but no cervical material is known.
+Since its skull was much more robust that those of other azhdarchids (Buffetaut, Grigorescu & Csiki, 2002, p.
 183), it was probably carried on a proportionally shorter and stronger neck.